soup-bowl/opensimulator-docker/README.md

 **This is still experimental - thar be bugs!**

-> [!WARNING]
-> 0.9.3.0 (and in turn latest) is a significant change from 0.9.2.2 and below.
-Mono is no longer used, and has been replaced with the .NET Framework.
-This changes some aspects of the image, such as the ENTRYPOINT and source builds, so please test before switching over.
-If you wish to remain, 0.9.2.2 will continue to be updated and remains on the Mono base.
-For more information, see the [official release notes](http://opensimulator.org/wiki/0.9.3.0) and this [PR for Dockerfile changes](https://github.com/soup-bowl/opensimulator-docker/pull/8/files).

 # Supported tags and respective `Dockerfile` links

 -	[`latest`, `0.9`, `0.9.3`, `0.9.3.0`](https://github.com/soup-bowl/opensimulator-docker/blob/main/build/latest/Dockerfile)